 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 It is characterized by short muscles and tendons resulting in limited range of motion of the hands, legs, and mouth.
-Both sporadic occurrence and autosomal dominant inheritance have been reported in the medical literature.
-The most serious complications of the condition occur as a result of the limited mobility of the mouth.
-Treatment may involve surgical correction and physical therapy.Trismus-pseudocamptodactyly syndrome is a disorder of muscle development and function.
+The most serious complications of the condition occur as a result of the limited mobility of the mouth (trismus).
+TPS is typically reported to be inherited in an autosomal dominant manner and is caused by mutations in the MYH8 gene.
+Treatment may involve surgical correction and physical therapy.Trismus-pseudocamptodactyly syndrome (TPS) is a disorder of muscle development and function.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Trismus-pseudocamptodactyly syndrome.
 Click on the link to view a sample search on this topic.